 Determine Your Financial Aid Position

 A key term in the college funding and financial aid process is called your Expected Family Contribution or EFC.
 This number is used to determine if a family will qualify for need-based financial aid.
-On the PayForED website, we have a free EFC calculator.
 We would recommend that you determine that number since it may make your saving goal a little more realistic rather than the list price of many of these colleges.

 By understanding your EFC, you will be able to create a better saving plan and other paying strategies in lowering your total net cost of educating your children.
 A good exercise in the college saving planning process is to build your estimated EFC and align it with some of the colleges that your child may want to attend.
-Our PayForED App has a 13 question EFC builder and the ability to add 10 colleges.
 With this information, you can better understand your financial aid position at the different colleges and the possible financial aid you will qualify for as a family.

 Family Timeline is Important

 Before you rush out and try to find the right investment option, the priority for me is establishing a family timeline.
 This will identify a few things for you: